tfardet/NNGT/doc/user/intro.rst

 The graph objects can have other attributes, such as:

-- ``shape`` for :class:`~nngt.SpatialGraph` and :class:`~nngt.SpatialNetwork`,
+- :py:obj:`~nngt.SpatialGraph.shape`, for :class:`~nngt.SpatialGraph` and
-  which describes the spatial delimitations of the neurons' environment (e.g. many *in vitro* culture are contained in circular dishes),
+  :class:`~nngt.SpatialNetwork`, describes the spatial delimitations of the nodes' environment (e.g. many *in vitro* culture of neurons are contained in circular dishes),
+- :py:obj:`~nngt.Graph.structure` divides the graph into groups and can facilitate graph generation and analysis,
-- ``population``, for :class:`~nngt.Network`, which contains informations on the various groups of neurons that exist in the network (for instance inhibitory and excitatory neurons can be grouped together),
+- :py:obj:`~nngt.Network.population`, for :class:`~nngt.Network`, contains
+  informations on the various groups of neurons that exist in the network (for instance inhibitory and excitatory neurons can be grouped together), and is the updated version of ``structure`` for neuroscientific projects.
-- ``connections`` which stores the informations about the synaptic connections between the neurons.

 Graph-theoretical models